pascallaliberte/pascallaliberte.me/reformers-course/index.md

 ## You can use these techniques for doing the following:

-* Taking inventory of everything that's on your mind, and going deep on everything you want to go deep in, no compromise.
+* **Taking inventory of everything that's on your mind**, and going deep on everything you want to go deep in, no compromise.
 You'll do that by using a way to list everything, and re-write your relationship to each of them with more subtlety, fewer absolutes, and more relativity.
 Have-done lists will be what you'll use for this (more on that below).
-* Catching yourself when you're in a reactionary state (you know, when you're feeling obsessed with a single way forward) and re-wire your thoughts to see more clearly.
+* **Catching yourself when you're in a reactionary state** (you know, when you're feeling obsessed with a single way forward) and re-wire your thoughts to see more clearly.
 You'll do that by practicing seeing something that's normally invisible to your brain: its own mental models (more on that below as well).
-* Moving away from doing small things to doing big things instead.
-You'll do that by envisioning the future you think is important to go towards.
+* **Moving away from doing small things to doing big things instead.** You'll do that by envisioning the future you think is important to go towards.
 Just by rewriting statements describing the future, you'll be taken by a sense of "this is so obvious, it has to happen".
 And then you'll go out and do it.
 And when you catch some thoughts coming up, as anything of consequence normally creates, you'll know how to deal with them.
 Both have-done lists and mental models are what you'll use for this.

 ## More on how these two techniques work:

-**Have-done lists** are lists of statements describing what you will have done by a certain time in the future.
+[**Have-done lists**][have-done-lists] are lists of statements describing what you will have done by a certain time in the future.
 This single approach replaces both to-do lists and goal-setting at the same time, and it works for big timelines (bigger goals) and well as small timelines (shorter-term to-dos).

 Start with a heading with this format: "By *&lt;time or event in the future&gt;*, I'll have".
 Then, underneath, write statements that start with a past participle verb, finishing the sentence started by the heading. e.g. "By the end of the week, I'll have:" "Finished the minimum things I need to have done", "Prepared a first draft of a proposal to send to my supervisor".